-In line with the articles for professionals, we propose in this article some indications on the licences necessary for establishments concerning the sale of alcohol.
-Thus, we will try to introduce you to the essential passages, and help you understand the importance of these licenses.
+In line with the articles for professionals, we offer you in this article some indications on the licences necessary for establishments concerning the sale of alcohol.
+Thus, we will try to present you the essential passages, and to help you to understand the importance of these licenses.

-A catering licence will be required if you open a establishment with a drinking establishment.
-However, there are several types of licenses, depending on the beverages you offer, and depending on the service: indeed, licenses vary depending on whether you serve the beverage during the meal or not.
+A food and beverage license will be required if you are opening a licensed establishment.
+There are, however, several types of licences, depending on the beverages you offer and the service: licences vary depending on whether you serve the beverage during the meal or not.

-First of all, it should be noted that the different types of alcohol are divided into five groups.
-They are classified by alcohol level.
+First of all, you should know that the different types of alcohol are divided into five groups.
+They are classified by degrees of alcohol.

 Group 1 is non-alcoholic beverages.

 Group 3 groups non-distilled fermented drinks and natural sweet wines (wine, beer, cider, perry, liqueur wines, wine aperitifs and strawberry, raspberry, blackcurrant or cherry liqueurs, not exceeding 18 degrees of pure alcohol).